Salomé – The Seventh Veil

-Salomé – The Seventh Veil is the fourth studio album by the German Symphonic metal band Xandria, released on May 25, 2007 through Drakkar Entertainment label.
+Salomé – The Seventh Veil is the fourth studio album by German symphonic metal band Xandria, released on 25 May 2007 through Drakkar Entertainment label.
 The album is a concept album and is loosely based on Salomé, a Biblical character.
 The songs have oriental leanings supported by an extensive orchestra.
 This album is the last one to feature Lisa Middelhauve on vocals.

 Two singles were released from the record: "Save My Life" and "Sisters of the Light".
 The album peaked at No.49 in German charts.

 Track listing

 Personnel

 All information from the album booklet.